-Owning the copyright is the “bread and butter” of all photographers.
-It’s how they keep revenue coming in from a one-time photo shoot.
+Owning the copyright is the “bread and butter” of all designers.
+It’s how they keep revenue coming.
 Customers may order reprints, which keep that revenue flowing.
+Because of this Copyright Information is an important resource for your to read.

-The below article says it quite nicely on why Copyright is so important to photographers.
+The below article says quite nicely why Copyright is so important to designers and photographers.
 I didn’t write this, but it says it very well.
-Somethings don’t quite apply to my business, but I kept them in to keep the original article intact.
+Some things don’t quite apply to my business, but I kept them in to keep the original article intact.

 A few things to note about my business: